 OUR FOCUS

-property that can be acquired, stabilized, and repurposed, to help improve quality of life for people in our proud and growing City.
-Featuring activities that help catalyze neighborhood improvement, reduce conditions of blight, and advance existing community improvement plans – the WLB wants to partner in revitalizing property that yields rewards for yourself and our citizens.
+The Waterbury Land Bank identifies property that can be acquired, stabilized, and repurposed, to help improve quality of life for people in our proud and growing City.
+Featuring activities that help catalyze neighborhood improvement, reduce conditions of blight, and advance existing community improvement plans – Owner occupancy is the priority of the Waterbury Land Bank.

 WHAT IS A LAND BANK?